 Eric Meier, CEO

-Owl Insights provides a cloud based software solution designed to help clinicians achieve better outcomes for behavioral health patients through the implementation of Measurement Based Care.
-The Owl allows clinicians to screen patients for a variety of conditions and then track treatment progress to ensure that treatment is optimized.
-The ‘Owl’ is a cloud based software solution that spun out of University of Washington Psychology Department.
-The five components of the Owl include a) patient, clinician, and administrator portal; b) measure library containing large body of evidence-based patient reported outcomes; c) clinical decision support engine; d) EMR integration module; e) patient, clinic & population reporting and detailed analytics.
+Owl Insights provides a cloud-based software solution designed to help clinicians achieve better outcomes for behavioral health patients through the implementation of Measurement-Based Care.
+The ‘Owl’ allows clinicians to screen patients for a variety of conditions and then track treatment progress to ensure it is optimized.
+The ‘Owl’ is a cloud-based software solution spun out of the University of Washington’s Psychology Department.
+The five components of the ‘Owl’ include a) patient, clinician and administrator portal; b) library containing evidence-based patient-reported outcomes; c) clinical decision support engine; d) EMR integration module; and e) patient, clinic and population reporting and detailed analytics.

 Sedia Biosciences Corporation